 So you’re in the market for some new wooden shipping crates but you want to make sure to pick the best supplier.
-But come on... there just boxes, right?

-Well, you need to consider these boxes have the super-important job of protecting your products on their final journey to your customer.
+You need to consider these boxes have the super-important job of protecting your products on their final journey to your customer.

 - Built to the proper dimensions to fit your part

 - Built with enough structure to support the weight of your part

 - Built with enough internal components to secure your part to the deck.